cheatham1/SoftwareBook/event_selection.md

 * The event passes the Good Run List;
 * A veto exists on events containing bad jets.

-In addition to these preselection cuts, a standard selection is made (in all the analyses except the ZZ):
+In addition to these preselection cuts, a standard selection is made (in all the analyses except the $$ZZ$$):

 * Leptons: are required to be isolated such that ptcone30/ pT < 0.15 and etcone20/ pT < 0.15.